omarryhan/spotilities/README.md

 # Spoxify

-Spoxify is a Spotify client with magic powers.
+Spoxify is your swiss army knife for Spotify.

 ## Preview